What is unique about this county?

-Below is a still shot of the Native Land Digital's map of the area of Chelan County.
-This map is interactive and best viewed online.
+Below is Native Land Digital's map of the area of Yakima County.
+The map is interactive and best viewed online.
 Native Land Digital provides tribe identification with links to additional information.

-Tribes identified for the areas of Chelan County include those listed below the map.
+Tribes identified for the area of Yakima County include those listed below the map.
 Click on each tribe's name to learn more.

 Funding & Partners

 The Heritage Garden program provides a unique way to educate homeowners, municipalities and businesses about the water savings that can be achieved by converting from high water-use landscapes to lower water-use landscapes.
-Implementation of the programmatic elements outlined in the Heritage Garden Program provide an average water savings (Wenatchee) of 14 gallons per sq. ft. per year (623,525 gallons per acre or 1.91 acre-feet per acre) compared to growing a lawn.
+Implementation of the programmatic elements outlined in the Heritage Garden Program provide an average water savings of 20 gallons per sqft. per year (871,200 gallons per acre or 2.67 acre-feet per acre) compared to growing a lawn.

 Program funding for Heritage Gardens in Yakima County is provided by a grant from the Washington State Department of Ecology through the Municipal Subgroup of the Yakima Basin Integrated Plan.